UMMS-Biocore/server/docs/source/installation.rst

 Replace ``/my/ga4gh_data/`` with the path to your data.

+This will:

+* pull the automatically built image from `Dockerhub <https://registry.hub.docker.com/u/afirth/ga4gh_server_apache/>`_
+* start an apache server running mod_wsgi on container port 80
+* mount your data read-only to the docker container
+* assign a name to the container
+* forward port 8000 to the container.

+For more information on docker run options, see the `run reference <https://docs.docker.com/reference/run/>`_.

 **Demo Dataset Inside Container**

 If you do not have a dataset yet, you can deploy a container which includes the demo data: